1. Introduction#

 3. Univention App Center, allowing the installation of further components and applications of other software vendors

-Additional components from Univention and other manufacturers can be installed using the App Center.
-They expand the system with numerous functions such as groupware, document management and services for Windows, meaning that they can also be run from a UCS system and administrated via the UCS management system.
+You can install additional components from Univention and other manufacturers through the App Center.
+They expand the system with numerous functions such as groupware, document management, and services for Windows, meaning that you can also operate them on a UCS system and administer them through the UCS management system.

 Linux is an operating system which always had a focus on stability, security and compatibility with other operating systems.
 Therefore Linux is predestined for being used in server operating systems that are stable, secure and highly available.